Skip to main content

 Bad CRM data does not announce itself.
 It hides inside dashboards that look healthy, deals that get routed to the wrong rep, renewals that slip without anyone noticing, and pipeline reports that nobody trusts anymore.

-Across 127+ GTM audits conducted between 2024 and 2026, Artemis GTM found that B2B SaaS companies lose an average of 21% of total pipeline to CRM data quality problems — and most leadership teams have no idea it is happening.
+Across the GTM audits we've conducted between 2024 and 2026, Artemis GTM found that B2B SaaS companies lose an average of 21% of total pipeline to CRM data quality problems — and most leadership teams have no idea it is happening.
 The fix is not buying another tool.
 It is installing a 5-step system that prevents the data from breaking in the first place, then automates the maintenance so it stays fixed.

 Why CRM Data Quality Matters More in 2026